techfever-soft/package-ninja-cli/README.md

 - Provides a user-friendly CLI for managing dependencies
 - Supports dependency locking
 - Works with all project types (Node.js, Angular, React, Vue...)
-- VSCode extension for enhanced workspace integration
+- VSCode extension for enhanced workspace integration  [is available here](https://marketplace.visualstudio.com/items?itemName=techfever.packageninja-extension)

-## Installation
+## Installation (with NPM)

 To install the CLI globally: